Who are we?

 We believe that the international arena is both an 'order' and a 'jungle' of various interest groups.
 There are sovereign, international, and non-state actors underlying the twin realities of anarchy and order, defining the world order.
 At Usanas, we attempt to make sense of the interplay and interactions of the diverse actors and the world order's consequent evolution.

-In today's scenario, when the great power rivalries and competitions are back, the nuclear arms race is in a revival mode.
-The world leaders, intelligence agencies, intellectuals, and diplomats need a 'spiritual calling' to understand the chaos that pervades the international system in the process of sensible decision making.
+In today's scenario, when the great power rivalries and competitions are back, and the nuclear arms race is in a revival mode; the world leaders, intelligence agencies, intellectuals, and diplomats need a 'spiritual calling' to understand the chaos that pervades the international system in the process of sensible decision making.

 This 'spiritual calling' in decision-making cannot be achieved through existing narrow elitist perspectives of compartmentalized, overly idealistic thought-streams, which manifest in the universalization of one particular socio-cultural value-system, notions, traditions, and beliefs.
 The prerequisite to the 'spiritual calling' is deciphering the world order with a realistic and humane lens, providing space for the local patterns, norms, and cultural values to help build a secure, harmonious society to flourish together.